lnmaurer/amforth-float/README.txt

 amforth.sourceforge.net

 This is just a personal project -- I am not involved with the development of amforth.
+However, this library has been included in amforth since version 4.2 (along with some related libraries like assemly versions of some of the words).

 The code requires 'd=', which doesn't seem to be compiled automatically.
-So either add it to dict_appl.inc or uncomment the code for it below.
+So either add it to 'dict_appl.inc' or uncomment the code in 'float.fth'.

+Having the word 'marker' isn't strictly needed, but it can be useful.
+If you want it, add

+.include "words/set-current.asm"
+.include "words/set-order.asm"

+to 'dict_appl.inc' when assembling amforth.
+Then upload 'lib/ans94/marker.frt'.

+Finially, if you want the recognizer to work (the code is at the end of 'float.fth'; it allows you to enter floats just like normal numbers), add

+.include "words/n_to_r.asm"
+.include "words/n_r_from.asm"

+to 'dict_appl_core.inc'.

 This floating point implementation is inspired by the IEEE 754-2008 binary32 format -- your standard single precision float.
 I adapted their format to fit